brandur/sorg/content/drafts/ruby-memory.md

 sit in memory largely unmodified throughout its entire lifetime.
 Child processes should have no problem sharing that collection with their parent.
-To get to the heart of the problem, we'll ahve to dig into how Ruby allocates memory.
+To get to the heart of the problem, we'll have to dig into how Ruby allocates memory.